AdolphMakhado/beggining-bash/question_8.md

 Answer

-It looks for subdirectory in the the current directory.
+It takes us to the home directory from the current directory.